midchildan/dotfiles/home/README.md

 The second reason is convenience.
 Files deployed using Home Manager are symlinked from the Nix store, which is an immutable directory typically located at `/nix/store`.
-This can turn out to be a bit an inconvenience sometimes.
-For example, when testing quick changes, you can't just edit the files directly.
-Or in an another case, if you want to share your dotfiles with a containerized process, you'd also need to share the Nix store in addition to your home directory.
-Symlinking directly from a git repository under the home directory would avoid these problems.
-Furthermore, it would allow for neat tricks like the one used in the [rcd script](files/.local/bin/rcd).
+This can turn out to be a bit an inconvenience sometimes in several ways.
+First, it prevents you from editing the files directly.
+Second, if you want to share your dotfiles with a containerized process, you'd also need to share the Nix store in addition to your home directory.
+Third, it would prevent some neat tricks like the one used in the [rcd script](files/.local/bin/rcd).

 ### Use on non-Nix Systems